Oils Oils, Fats & Health

 The American Heart Association is dead set against tropical oils claiming their saturated fat will clog your arteries, but once again, ethnic populations making heavy and daily use of these oils show no arterial clogging, in fact quite the opposite.
 Further, the only formal research condemning coconut oil is invalid because it used hydrogenated oils (O12).

-All sides of the fats controversy have come to the conclusion that trans fats are bad for you (O4, O2).
+All sides of the fats controversy now agree that trans fats are bad for you (O4).
 Just how bad depends on how much of your income depends on them.
-Apologists say they are no more artery clogging than saturated fats which are the only other group of solid fats.
-Others say they are worse and point out that trans fats may also contribute strongly to other diseases, particularly diabetes and brain damage (O3).
+Apologists claim they are no more artery clogging than saturated fats.
+Others say they are far worse, pointing out that not only do they clog arteries faster, but also contribute strongly to other diseases, particularly diabetes and brain damage.
+A recent study found they contribute significantly to dementia and Alzheimer's disease (O23).

 Health advocates brought intense pressure against the fast food industry for its heavy use of beef fat, particularly for deep frying.
-Since beef fat is high in saturated fats the accepted knowledge implicated it in killing tens of thousands of Americans every year.
+Since beef fat is high in saturated fats the "accepted knowledge" of the time implicated it in killing tens of thousands of Americans every year.

-Responding to this pressure the fast food industry decided to move to vegetable oils but quickly found them unusable.
+Responding to this pressure, the fast food industry decided to move to the vegetable oils promoted by the do-gooders, but quickly found them unusable.
 Beef fat is very durable at high temperatures and resistant to rancidity.
-A fry tank of beef fat will work for many days.
-Vegetable oils, especially the lower cost ones high in polyunsaturates, degraded quickly at high temperatures and rapidly became rancid and laden with toxins.
-You'd have to change the oil on practically a daily basis - very expensive.
+A fry tank of beef fat will work fine for nearly a month.
+Vegetable oils, especially those high in polyunsaturated fats, degrade quickly at high temperatures, becoming rancid, laden with toxins, and don't taste real good.
+You'd have to change the oil on practically a daily basis - totally unaffordable in the fast food industry.

-The fast food solution is to use partially hydrogenated vegetable oils, in other words, the evil trans fats.
+The fast food solution was to use partially hydrogenated vegetable oils, in other words, evil trans fats.
 These are so resistant to heat breakdown and rancidity a tank of fry oil can be run for as much as 40 days (with topping up) before it must be discarded.

 Food processors favor trans fats for similar reasons.
-They provide baked goods and other products with an attractive texture, and they resist rancidity resulting in a long shelf life for the products, and you can claim "0 saturated fats" on the label (O1).
+They provide baked goods and other products with an attractive texture, and they resist rancidity resulting in a long shelf life for the products - and you can claim "no saturated fats" on the label.

-Leading the charge away from trans fats are the vegetable shortening manufacturers.
-Crisco in particular has come up with a formula using fully hydrogenated oils (hard as a hockey puck) whipped up with enough unhydrogenated oils to achieve an acceptable texture while maintaining a level of trans fats they are allowed to call "zero".
+Crisco, the original trans fat producer, has come up with a vegetable shortening formula using fully hydrogenated oils (hard as a hockey puck) whipped up with enough unhydrogenated oils to achieve an acceptable texture while maintaining a level of trans fats they are allowed to call "zero".

-Of course fully hydrogenated oils are in actuality saturated fats, the very thing vegetable shortening was supposed to get you away from.
-Do not expect a big health campaign against these saturated fats because they are made from the very vegetable oils the grain traders are promoting in their "heart healthy" advertising to replace saturated fats with.
+Of course fully hydrogenated oils are actually saturated fats, the very thing vegetable shortening was supposed to get you away from - and they are artificial saturated fats at that.
+Do not expect a big health campaign against these saturated fats because they are made from the vegetable oils the giant grain traders promote in their "heart healthy" advertising.
+There will be no industry sponsored "studies" to rile up the do-gooders against them.

 Polyunsaturated Oils and Cancer